 - Create a KWL chart on a sheet of chart paper by tracing silhouettes of three different weather symbols and then writing K, W, or L on each (e.g., make a rain drop and write K on it, a sun with W, a cloud with L).

-- Review the online activity Observe: Track Clouds in the Sky! so you can help students navigate it easily.
+- Review the online activity Observe: A Weather Watch Activity so you can help students navigate it easily.

-- Make a copy of the Cloud Observation Form (PDF) for each student.
+- Make a copy of the Cloud Observation Form printable for each student.

 - Where does rain come from?

 - What does a meteorologist do?

 Step 2: In the W section of the chart, record what your students want to know about clouds and weather.
 Display the chart in the room so students can refer to it and add to their lists as the unit continues.

 Step 3: Find a place where students can observe the clouds (either through a classroom window or outside).
 This activity works best on a day that is partly cloudy.
 Have students watch the different cloud formations for approximately one to two minutes.